fleetingthoughts/obsidian/Chopin Complete Works ed. Paderewski.md

 status:
 rating out of 10:
 ---
 A performer interpretive edition of Chopin's Complete Works that  competes with Jan Ekier's National Chopin Edition.
+An interpretive edition that follows the romantic piano playing embodied by Padereweski may be a [a more worthwhile pursuit of Chopin's works](The%20hopeless%20pursuit%20for%20an%20urtext%20of%20Chopin's%20work.md)

 ![](Pasted%20image%2020251228145711.png)